Luciano Bocco

-Luciano Lionel Bocco Cutro (born 27 October 2000) is a Mexican footballer who plays as a defender.
+Luciano Lionel Bocco Cutro (born 27 October 2000) is a Mexican footballer who plays as a defender for Liga de Expansión MX club Jaiba Brava.

 Early life

 Bocco was born to Argentine parents in Mexico as his father, former footballer Pablo Bocco, was playing there at the time.
 He was raised in his father's hometown of Córdoba, Argentina.

 Career

 In 2020, Bocco signed for Mexican second-tier side Cancún.
 In 2022, he signed for Central Córdoba (Santiago del Estero) in the Argentine top flight.